 For questions about the Mathematics Assessment during the orientation process, please contact OSE@uvawise.edu or call 276-328-0313.

-The Math Assessment module will be part of Virtual Orientation for the foreseeable future.
+The Math Assessment module will be available online as part of the Orientation process for the foreseeable future.
 All students who are required to complete the assessment (see above section) AND students who elect to complete the assessment to improve their initial math placement will be enrolled in the Math Assessment module AFTER completing the Orientation Module.
 Both modules must be complete BEFORE scheduling an advising appointment with the faculty advisor.
 Learn more about Orientation.

 Preparing for the Mathematics Assessment